ming-ddtechcg/nuodb-operator/README.md

 * ANSI SQL
 * ACID transactions

 To trial or run a PoC of the NuoDB Enterprise Edition (EE) which also allows users to scale the Storage Manager (SM) database process, contact NuoDB Sales at sales@nuodb.com for a PoC time-based enterprise edition license.
+For more information about NuoDB, see: https://www.nuodb.com

+# NuoDB Operator Page Outline
 This page is organized in the following sections:

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;[Install Prerequisites](#Install-Prerequisites)